 Shell Creek Road and Bitterwater Road in Santa Margarita

-Travel east along Highway 58 in the town of Santa Margarita and turn left on Shell Creek Road where you'll find a tapestry of blooming flowers.
-From Baby Blue Eyes and yellow Goldfields to white-tipped Tidy Tips you're eyes will gaze in wonderment at the color before you.
-Drive-by or pull off safely into one of the designated areas to view this display up close
+Good things are worth the drive.
+Travel east along Highway 58 past the town of Santa Margarita and turn left on Shell Creek Road where you'll find a tapestry of blooming flowers.
+From Baby Blue Eyes and yellow Goldfields to white-tipped Tidy Tips your eyes will gaze in wonderment at the color before you.
+Drive by or pull off safely into one of the designated areas to view this display up close.

 Travel a bit further east on Highway 58 until you reach Bitterwater Road and you'll spy the orangey tones of the California poppy, blues of the lupine and golden Fiddlenecks for miles.